awwx/ar/readme.md

   which is useful for Internet protocols such as HTTP.

+* tables read and print as "#table" followed by the tablist of the table

 Note that most of these choices are very easily reversed if they turn out to be a bad idea.

 Acknowledgments
 ---------------